MrBartusek/MeteoalarmCard/dosc/scaling-mode.md

 scaling_mode: headline
 ```

-Scaling module will try to find a headline that fits on the current card size without changing
+The scaling module will try to find a headline that fits the current card size without changing
-headline font size.
+the headline font size.
 This is pre-2.4.0 behavior.

 ### `scale`